Azure/Azure-Sentinel/Solutions/ZeroNetworks/Playbooks/ZeroNetworksSegment-EnrichIncident/readme.md

-# Zero Networks Access Orchestrator - Enrich Incident
+# Zero Networks Segment - Enrich Incident

 ## Summary

-This playbook will take each Host entity and get its Asset status from Zero Network Access Orchestrator.
+This playbook will take each Host entity and get its Asset status from Zero Network Segment.
 The playbook will then write a comment to the Microsoft Sentinel incident with a table of assets and protection statuses.

 When a new Microsoft Sentinel incident is created,this playbook gets triggered and performs below actions
 1. For the hosts, we get their asset satus from the REST API.